Ipswich - East

 Ipswich - East's population is slightly older than the national pattern

-The median age in Ipswich - East is 39 years, which is slightly higher than Greater Brisbane's average of 36 years and close to Australia's median of 38 years.
-Compared to Greater Brisbane, Ipswich - East has a larger proportion of residents aged 55-64 (12.7%) but fewer residents aged 25-34 (12.4%).
-Between the 2021 Census and present, the population aged 75 to 84 has increased from 5.9% to 6.4%, while the proportion of those aged 5 to 14 has decreased from 12.8% to 11.6%.
+The median age in Ipswich - East is 39 years, slightly higher than Greater Brisbane's average of 36 years and close to Australia's median of 38 years.
+Compared to Greater Brisbane, Ipswich - East has a higher proportion of residents aged 55-64 (12.7%) but fewer residents aged 25-34 (12.4%).
+Between the 2021 Census and the present, the population aged 75-84 has increased from 5.9% to 6.4%, while the proportion of those aged 5-14 has decreased from 12.8% to 11.6%.
 By 2041, Ipswich - East's age composition is projected to change significantly.
-The number of residents aged 75 to 84 is expected to grow by 78%, reaching 2,165 from 1,214.
-This growth will be driven by the aging population dynamic, with those aged 65 and above comprising 57% of projected growth.
-Conversely, population declines are projected for those aged 0 to 4 and 25 to 34.
+The number of residents aged 75-84 is expected to grow by 78%, reaching 2,165 from 1,215.
+Those aged 65 and above are projected to comprise 57% of the population growth.
+Conversely, declines in population are projected for those aged 0-4 and 25-34.

 Frequently Asked Questions - Age